 Lastly, don’t forget to document the interview, ideally with an exit interview template that standardises the process.
 This data can then be fed into your HR system, and you can begin to spot any trends, particularly when you use a system like PeopleXD Evo, where powerful People Analytics surfaces trends.

-How to analyse and act on exit interview feedback
+How to analyse exit interview data and improve employee retention

 Set yourself up for success with our free exit interview template